getalp/wikIR/README.md

 COLLECTION_PATH is the directory where *full-wikIR* will be stored

-:warning: bm25 can take several days to solve all the queires on *full-wikIR* :warning:
+:warning: bm25 can take several days to solve all the queires on *full-wikIR*, therefore the bm25 results files are provided in the dowloadable datasets.

 ### Reproduce both datasets

-To create both *dev-wikIR* and *full-wikIR* datasets we use in our paper (link:TBD) just call the following script
+To create both *dev-wikIR* and *full-wikIR* datasets just call the following script

 ```bash
 ./reproduce_datasets.sh COLLECTION_PATH